Malina Moye

-Malina Moye (born August 20, 1984) is an American singer-songwriter, lefty guitarist, model, actress, entrepreneur, and pioneer who fuses rock and soul.
-Fender guitars recognizes Moye as one of their first African-American left-handed upside-down female endorsee to join the Fender family.
-She founded WCE Records in 2004.
+Malina Moye (born August 20, 1984) is an American singer-songwriter, lefty guitarist, model, actress, and entrepreneur, who fuses pop, rock, and soul.
+As a lefty, Moye draws comparisons to Jimi Hendrix, but plays her guitars flipped upside-down like Albert King.
+Moye founded WCE Records in 2004 and released four albums and fifteen singles.
+Fender guitars recognizes Moye as one of their first African-American left-handed upside-down female endorsee to join the Fender family and she's been listed among the best guitarists of the 21st century by multiple publications.
+Moye's fourth album Dirty was released worldwide on March 17, 2023, to critical acclaim landing on top of the Billboard blues chart,marking Moye's eighth appearance on the chart.
+Dirty was also voted into the top five of Guitar World Magazine's Best Guitar Albums of 2023 list.
 Malina's third studio album Bad as I Wanna Be was released March 23, 2018, reaching number one for two weeks straight on the Billboard Blues chart and landed on Billboard's Heatseakers Album Chart at number 19.
 Parade Magazine declared "Moye has proven herself once again as an über talented, electric guitar powerhouse."
-The song "Enough" premiered on Minnesota's KCMP The Current 89.3, an NPR station, and is also featured in the film The Samuel Project.
+The song "Enough" premiered on Minnesota's KCMP The Current 89.3, an NPR station, and is also featured in the film The Samuel Project and was played in heavy rotation on MTV's Brand Spankin' New.
 Rolling Stone France gave the album four stars stating that "Moye perfectly blends, Blues, Funk, Rock and Pop."

 In 2020 her single "Enough" had a resurgence with the Black Lives Matter movement and in 2021 the Rock and Roll Hall of Fame chose to feature Malina as one of today's most influential artists in the "Here And Now" exhibit at the museum alongside artists Janelle Monae, Taylor Swift, Harry Styles, and Drive-By Truckers.
 Also in 2021, Moye was featured in Bella Thorne's single Phantom.
 The music video garnered three million views in 48 hours and over one million views on triller in 24 hours.
 In July 2021, Dean Markley announced a historic partnership with Moye to release the Malina Moye Signature guitar strings, making her the first woman of color in history to have her own line of strings.